ZoneIn Privacy Policy

 - Consent.
 For permissions such as Screen Time / FamilyControls, notifications, and analytics where consent is required by law or platform policy.

 - Legitimate interests.
-To secure the app, prevent fraud, debug local extension operation, improve product flows, and understand aggregate usage, where those interests are not overridden by your rights.
+To secure the app, prevent fraud, support reliable operation, improve product flows, and understand aggregate usage, where those interests are not overridden by your rights.

 - Legal obligations.
 To comply with tax, accounting, consumer protection, App Store, dispute, and legal requirements.